vskpsk/trantr/readme.md

 # TRANTR

-Trantr(v2/bf) is a simple mathematical programming language with an 8x8 memory grid
+Trantr (v2.1.0) is a simple mathematical programming language with an 8x8 memory grid
 ## Installation

 Install Trantr for Linux